 Replace the windows - new windows have been installed

 Renovate the interior - completed

 Restore interior desks and other artifacts - in progress

-Install utilities, communications, and other equipment - electrical power is in and communication duct is in place
+Install utilities, communications, and other equipment - electrical power completed, other work in progress

-Early 1900s - MA Tower built by the Michigan Central Railroad (MCRR) on Lansing's Michigan Avenue
+Early 1900s (we think 1902) - MA Tower built by the Michigan Central Railroad (MCRR) on Lansing's Michigan Avenue

 1986 - MCRR sucessor Conrail retires tower